CreativeComputing2035/syllabus/syllabus.md

 - A 10 square greyscale from white to black.

 Here is a starter file: [CreatveComputing2035/TypeSpecimen] (https://github.com/CreativeComputing2035/TypeSpecimen)

+### Layout
+Create a simple _about me_ webpage layout in a graphics program.
+Consider including:
+	- Headline
+	- Menu items for other pages
+	- Thumbnails for some featured portfolio items
+	- Biographical information

+Create your webpage in HTML and CSS.
+Experiment with selectors such as float, clear, height, margin, padding, width, position,

+Create a repository for your project.
+Upload a link to your repository on Canvas.

+Here is a starter file: [W3Schools Basic Box Selectors] (http://www.w3schools.com/cssref/default.asp#basic)

 ## Required Reading
 [*What is Code?*, Paul Ford] (http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)